Kidsnd274/Kidsnd274/README.md

 I'm Samuel, an aspiring developer.
 Thanks for checking out my GitHub!

 ## About Me
-- 🎓 I'm currently an undergraduate at NUS (studying Computer Science)
 - 💻 I love anything technology and enjoy messing around with servers

 ## 🔗 Socials